webplatform/docs/tutorials/How_does_the_Internet_Work/index.md

 == Introduction ==

 Every so often, you get offered a behind-the-scenes look at the cogs and fan belts behind the action.
 Today’s your lucky day.
-In this part of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] we'll usher you behind the scenes of one of the hottest technologies that you might already be familiar with: the World Wide Web.
+In this article we'll usher you behind the scenes of one of the hottest technologies that you might already be familiar with: the World Wide Web.
 Cue theme music.

 This article covers the underlying technologies that power the World Wide Web: